 Then the prince embraced his Mother, the Queen and all the court shouted for joy while his dear elder brother, restored to life once more as he had foretold, rained blessings upon him who had vanquished the wicked serpent, and restored the Pearls of Great Price, whose other name is WISDOM.

 NOTE: If you have enjoyed this story you may also like The Adept and the Imp—a tall tale of temptation, devilry and magic in which you can find a number of occult teachings concealed in a seemingly daft manner.

-You may also find our article What are Fairies and Nature Spirits? of interest, which presents the true facts about this subject without misleading embellishments or fanciful speculations.
+Readers who are interested in real fairies—more correctly called 'elementals' by occultists— may also like to read What are Fairies and Nature Spirits?.
+This in-depth article presents the true facts about these mysterious and misunderstood beings without misleading embellishments or fanciful speculations.